 The study looked at 158 patients stage IV lung cancer, the most advanced stage of the disease.
 Patients receiving only chemotherapy lived for 8 months while patients receiving both chemotherapy and additional therapy with mistletoe extract (Viscum album) survived for 17 months, a significant improvement.
 Of patients receiving only chemotherapy 14% were alive after 3 years compared to 26% of those receiving also add-on mistletoe.

-“We have known for a long time that mistletoe injections to better tolerate other treatments and improve their quality of life,” said Dr Friedemann Schad, head of the oncology center at the anthroposophic hospital Havelhoehe in Berlin, Germany, the study's lead author.
+“We have known for a long time that mistletoe injections helps cancer patients to better tolerate other treatments and improve their quality of life,” said Dr Friedemann Schad, head of the oncology center at the anthroposophic hospital Havelhoehe in Berlin, Germany, the study’s lead author.
 “This study adds to the existing evidence that mistletoe treatment has the potential to prolong life as well.”

 The study did not include patients with the even more rapidly advancing small-cell lung cancer and patients receiving any of the newer immuno-therapies, which improve cancer survival rates.
 The authors recommend that further studies should look at survival benefits of combining mistletoe with emerging immunotherapies.